Gxllii/Gxllii.github.io/_pages/about.md

 * Journal Reviewer for *IEEE Transactions on Neural Networks and Learning Systems (TNNLS)*
 * Journal Reviewer for *IEEE Transactions on Sustainable Computing (TSUSC)*
 * Journal Reviewer for *IEEE Transactions on Artificial Intelligence (TAI)*
-* Journal Reviewer for *IEEE Transactions on Intelligent Transportation Systems (T-ITS)*
 * Journal Reviewer for *IEEE Internet of Things Journal (IoT-J)*
 * Journal Reviewer for *ACM Transactions on Reconfigurable Technology and Systems (TRETS)*
 * Journal Reviewer for *ACM Transactions on Knowledge Discovery from Data (TKDD)*